 More and more, couples are choosing to have their DJ service also provide their ceremony music.
 If your ceremony and reception are at the same location then we can provide this service to you within the time frame you book the service for.
 If the system needs to be moved from one location to another on the same premise, we do have a small additional charge for this.
-If you are interested in this service but your ceremony is at a different location, or you would like additional microphone systems included, we can still provide this service to you, please contact us for details.
+If you are interested in this service, but your ceremony is at a different location, or you would like additional microphones included, we can still provide this service to you for a very reasonable price, please contact us for details.

 View our awesome wedding ceremony & music guide to learn everything you ever wanted to know about the order and events for the ceremony, music selection, and more.
 For wedding traditions at the RECEPTION, continue reading...

 Traditionally, the DJ would announce you in by your full, married name with your entire wedding party following immediately behind you.
 Today, in most cases, The Bride and Groom choose to have the entire wedding party introduced into the reception.
 Within our "On-Line Event Planning Form" we have a dedicated area for these introductions and the appropriate line-up order.
 Make your wedding party aware that they should not filter into the reception prior to you arriving because it makes it difficult to find and reorganize them for your grand entrance.
 Your Elite Pro DJ will then announce each wedding party-couple individually into your reception with the Bride and Groom being introduced last.
 If you would like, you can also include Ushers, Flower Girls, Ring Bearer, Junior Bridesmaids, and Parents into the introductions. view most requested songs (link opens in a new window)